Current ArrangementsInformation about the Coronavirus

 *Update* For approved on-campus classes and examinations, Heidelberg University is offering a further precautionary measure besides the required hygiene routines and mandatory distancing arrangements.
 In the context of a study, a corona gargling test is now available that was developed at the Center for Molecular Biology of Heidelberg University (ZMBH).
 It aims to support the measures against the spread of the virus and possible new mutants in order to detect asymptomatic carriers of the virus and persons who have not yet developed symptoms, and to interrupt possible infection chains early on.
 The number of test kits required in order to hold a class or an examination can be noted and ordered via the application form.
 The test is being conducted in the context of a study and participation is voluntary.

 In every lecture and class, also in the laboratory, it is mandatory to keep a distance of 1.5 metres from other people.
 Exceptions can only be allowed when going below the minimum distance is required for special reasons or adequate protection from infection is guaranteed by other protective measures.
 If deviation from the minimum distance is planned, this must be stated and reasons given in applications for an approved exemption for on-campus events.

 Access to places for private study is only possible after prior registration.

-*Update* The mandatory wearing of a mask has been extended to all degree-related activities and during lectures/classes now applies to the lecturers as well.
-It is also necessary to wear a mask during on-campus events in the open air, with the exception of sports classes in the sports grounds, as well as near the entrance inside and outside university buildings or in open-air set-up and waiting areas.
+It is mandatory to wear a mask for all degree-related activities and during lectures/classes and examinations.
+Medical masks must be worn for all on-campus appointments and events connected with study courses.
+It is likewise compulsory to wear a mask during on-campus events in the open air, with the exception of sports classes in the sports facilities.

 Access to university buildings